Updated: 11.02.2026

 Difference between VASP and CASP license

-- Under MiCA (effective 30 December 2024), companies wishing to provide crypto-asset services will need to obtain a CASP authorisation to legally operate in the EU.
+Under MiCA (in force since December 30, 2024), those companies, who wish to provide services related to cryptocurrency will need to obtain a CASP license to legally operate in the EU.

 A cryptocurrency exchange license is essential for those looking to start a crypto exchange, as it ensures compliance with regulatory requirements and enhances business credibility.

-Entities that have not engaged in cryptocurrency activities by 30 December 2024 will have to apply for a CASP licence before commencing operations (they will not benefit from the transitional period).
-Current entities entered in the VASP register (register of virtual currency business activities) will be able to provide services under a VASP licence during the transition period, until 1 July 2026 (unless Polish regulations shorten this period).
+Entities that have not engaged in cryptocurrency activities until December 30, 2024, will have to apply for CASP license before they start operating.
+Current VASPs (entities registered in Register of virtual currency activities) will be allowed to provide services under VASP license during the grace period – until July 1, 2026.

 CASP license will enable passporting rights, so once the applicant is approved in one member state, then your company can provide the same services across the EU without added licensing.

-CASP Authorization will be required for the following services:
+CASP license will be required for the following services:

-- providing crypto asset transfer services on behalf of clients
+- providing custody and management services for crypto assets on behalf of clients,

-Detailed information on CASP license are available under this link.
+Detailed information on the CASP license is available under this link.

-What are the crypto license requirements in Poland?
+What are the requirements for VASP’s in Poland?

 - no criminal record requirement,